conmob-devsecops/hooked/README.md

 This will remove the global git hooks and uninstall `pre-commit` from your local repository if it was installed by `hooked`.

+Currently, the uninstallation script removes all hooks installed by `hooked` and unsets the global Git template directory, but repositories that already had local `pre-commit` hooks installed will not be affected.
+You may need to manually remove hooks from `.git/hooks` if necessary.

 ## Configuration